 - Use an SSH client such as PuTTY to log into the Ubuntu machine using the IP address, username, and password that you created during the installation.

-- To ensure that Docker and Snap are both up-to-date, run the following:
+- Ensure that Docker and Snap are both up-to-date by running the following command:

 sudo apt update && sudo apt upgrade -y